acend/helm-basics-training/content/en/docs/02.0/_index.md

 Check whether the ingress successfully was deployed, by accessing the URL `http://<namespace>.<appdomain>/`

-### Node Port
+## Task 4: NodePort

+We can also expose the application using a `NodePort`.
+First, set `ingress.enabled` back to `false` in your `values.yaml` file.
-We can also expose the Application using a `NodePort`.
-Search now for the Service type definition in your chart and make the change.
+Now search for the Service type definition in your chart and make the change.

+### Solution Task 4 NodePort

-A look into the file `templates/service.yaml` reveals that the service type is set by value:
+A look into the file `templates/service.yaml` reveals that the service type is set by the value `service.type`:

 ```yaml
 [...]